frodopwns/shaleapptest/README.md

 # ShaleAppTest

 A sample application to demonstrate Golang aptitude.
-The app uses and channels and websockets to provide a real-time experience.
+The app uses channels and websockets to provide a real-time experience.

 ## To run